Peek-a-boo! |

 #6.
 (Suggested by Ron Holland) Be well behaved in motel rooms, even if left alone while the human birder goes places where dogs are not allowed or where it might be dangerous for a dog.

-Birders, of course, have their own rules to follow when bringing along a dog.
+Birders, of course, have their own rules to follow when bringing along a dog.#1.
+Clean up after your dog.
+Every time.

 #2.
 Follow ALL posted rules for dog owners.